Spanish soccer chief Luis Rubiales faces criticism after giving World Cup winner Jennifer Hermoso a surprise kiss on the lips after she receives gold medal | KRDO

 Asked by Radio Marca about the incident with Hermoso, Rubiales replied: “The kiss with Jenni?
 There are idiots all over.
 When two people have a moment of affection without any importance, we can’t listen to idiocy.
 We’re champions and I stay with that.”

+But on Monday, Spanish political party SUMAR called for Rubiales’ resignation, while Spain’s Minister of Culture and Sport, Miquel Iceta, told RTVE that the kiss was “unacceptable.”

+“I think it’s unacceptable to kiss a player on the lips to congratulate her.
+And as far as I’ve seen … I think it has to be said.
+We all deserve respect,” Iceta said.
+“I think, first of all, what he has to do is give an explanation and show his reasoning.
+I think that’s the logical and rational thing.”

-However, Alberto Ortega of the Spanish newspaper El Confidencial posted on X that, “Rubiales taking the trophy from the players to give it to Queen Leticia and kissing Jennifer Hermoso on the mouth is simply disgusting.”
+After Spain’s victory on Sunday, Alberto Ortega, of the Spanish newspaper El Confidencial, posted on X that, “Rubiales taking the trophy from the players to give it to Queen Leticia and kissing Jennifer Hermoso on the mouth is simply disgusting.”

 “A new demonstration of the need to suck the camera [be the center of attention] and be the protagonist when it is not his turn,” added Ortega.